Nat Hab's Migration Camp—Maasai Mara

 To sleep beneath canvas in the bush, under a Milky Way so thick with stars that it looks like clouds, listening for the roar of lions in the distance… there’s no more iconic safari experience!
 Yet while a remote tented camp may evoke the classic ambience of old, it doesn’t mean you sacrifice modern-day comforts.
-Natural Habitat's mobile camp in the Maasai Mara is a most refined way to experience the African wilderness.
+Natural Habitat's Migration Base Camp in the Maasai Mara is a most refined way to experience the African wilderness.
 We place the camp in the best wildlife-viewing areas, where seclusion amid raw nature prevails.
-Inside the deluxe tents, however, you’ll find full beds with quality bedding and attached en-suite bathrooms—surprising comfort and privacy—and your own veranda with director’s chairs out front, shaded beneath a canvas awning.
+Inside the deluxe tents, however, you’ll find full beds with quality bedding and attached en suite bathrooms—surprising comfort and privacy—and your own veranda with director’s chairs out front, shaded beneath a canvas awning.
 Kerosene lanterns lend an atmospheric glow at night.
 Evenings in camp are magical, with dinner served on a white tablecloth under the stars, and nightcaps around a roaring fire.
-If you want a safari straight 'Out of Africa,' you'll find it at Natural Habitat Camp, Maasai Mara.
-[For those travelers who desire more opulence in a mobile camp setting, we also offer a mobile camp option with larger tents and more features—please inquire.]
+If you want a safari straight 'Out of Africa,' you'll find it at our Migration Base Camp in the Mara.

 Conservation of wildlife and the environment in Africa never happens apart from the people who live in and near fragile areas that need protection.
-In addition to supporting communities by virtue of our safaris, which offer direct economic benefit through our hiring of local staff and the purchase of local goods and supplies in the communities proximate to where we travel, our Natural Habitat Camp Mar also supports other regional projects including The Nest in Nairobi—a project for the rescue, rehabilitation and reintegration of orphans and children of imprisoned mothers, and the Mpopongi Primary School in the Maasai Mara.
-Talk to us about opportunities to arrange a visit to either of these places, to see our support in action.
-A safari in Africa is always about more than wildlife, and a chance to meet local people, learn about their culture and ‘give back’ is always a highlight.
+In addition to supporting communities by virtue of our safaris, which offer direct economic benefit through our hiring of local staff and the purchase of local goods and supplies in the communities proximate to where we travel, our Natural Habitat Migration Base Camp also supports other regional projects to sustain local people and the environment.